ishitadu/BlastShell/README.md

 ##
 ### Installation Instructions
-You have to install these missing applications before running the executable
+You have to install these missing applications before running the source code (main.py) or the Windows Executable file (Executables\BlastShell):
  1. ffmpeg [(Download from here!)](ffmpeg.org)

 After downloading ffmpeg, unzip and install the application.
 Then, download BlastShell from GitHub and you are ready to run it!